-- 12 strips best-quality bacon
+- 12 strips regular sliced bacon (not thick cut)

-- 24 sea scallops, each about 1-inch in diameter
+- 24 sea scallops each about 1-inch in diameter

 - Pat the scallops dry and wrap each one with a half-bacon slice and secure with a wood toothpick or skewer.

 If you use Pinterest to save and share recipes, here’s a handy pin: